LumoSQL/lumosql/doc/rbac-design.md

 "allowed to create new roles".

-A full RBAC implementation covering the many dozens of combinations of RBAC possibilities is beyond the scope of the current LumoSQL Phase II.
+A full RBAC implementation covering the many dozens of combinations of RBAC possibilities is far outside the LumoSQL goals described above.

 Existing SQLite Permission Schemes